There are a few remarkable things about coding for anticoagulation management services.

 Nurse visits and INR

-But, not all patients want to or can test their own blood at home.
+But not all patients want to or can test their own blood at home.
 Some patients have the test done at their doctor’s office, and these do not always fall on the day of an office visit.
 If the patient has the service done on the same day as an office visit, bill the office visit done by the physician/NP/PA and bill the PTINR, 85610.
-For CLIA waived tests, add modifier QW.
+For CLIA-waived tests, add modifier QW (must be submitted in the first modifier field.)[2].
 The CPT® code for a fingerstick, 36416, has a status indicator of bundled, and Medicare won’t pay it, and neither will most payers.
-Do not bill either a nurse visit or code 93793 when done on the day of an office visit.
+Do not bill either a nurse visit (99211) or 93793 when done on the day of an office visit.

-If a patient presents to have her PTINR checked, the lab test is performed and the nurse provides the management advice about the dosage of warfarin, that may be billed as a nurse visit, in addition to the lab test.
-The nurse must be providing the treatment advice face-to-face with the patient, either in consultation with the physician/NP/PA or based on a scale developed by the practitioner.
+If a patient presents to have her PTINR checked, the lab test is performed and the nurse provides the management advice about the dosage of Warfarin that may be billed as a nurse visit (99211), in addition to the lab test.
+The nurse must provide the treatment advice face-to-face with the patient, either in consultation with the physician/NP/PA or based on a scale developed by the practitioner.
 Remember if it is a Medicare patient, you must meet incident to guidelines.

 Nurse visit or 93793?

-That depends on whether the work is done in person or not.
-And, neither 93793 or a nurse visit may be performed on the day of another E/M service.
+That depends on whether the work is done in-person or not.
+Again, neither 93793 or a nurse visit may be performed on the day of another E/M service.

 Can these be performed on the same day as an E/M service?